sawall/siglican/README.md

          /templates/album.html
 ```

+##Pelican settings

 ## To Do
 1. Update galleria theme to work.
-2. Change settings names to something other than SIGAL_*
+2. Change settings names to something other than SIGLICAN_*
 3. Unit tests.
 4. Logging cleanup.
 5. Update colorbox/galleria example themes to deal better with nested albums.